marc-wilson/crime-app/README.md

 In addition, users will be able to report a crime by filling out a simple form and and monitor the progress and status of the crime.
-Given that we don't want to send fake crime reports off to the Chicago Police Department, this form will simply create the crime reported in the database and not actually inform any actual authorities.
+Given that we don't want to send fake crime reports off to the Chicago Police Department, this form will simply create the crime reported in the database and not actually inform any authorities.

 ## Pages and Routes